Philopoemen

 Philopoemen /ˌfɪləˈpiːmən/ (Φιλοποίμην Philopoímēn; 253 BC, Megalopolis – 183 BC, Messene) was a skilled Greek general and statesman, who was Achaean strategos on eight occasions.

 From the time he was appointed as strategos in 209 BC, Philopoemen helped turn the Achaean League into an important military power in Greece.
-He was called "the last of the Greeks" by an anonymous Roman.

 Early life

 The son of Craugis of Megalopolis, his father died early in his life.
 He was then adopted by an important citizen of Megalopolis, Cleander.

 Philopoemen was educated by academic philosophers Ecdemus and Demophanes.
 Both were Megapolitans, who had helped to depose previous tyrants of Megalopolis, Sicyon and Cyrene.
 Thus, he was inculcated with notions of freedom and democracy.
 Philopoemen strove to emulate the 4th-century BC Theban general and statesman, Epaminondas.
 Philopoemen believed that as a public servant, personal virtue was at all times a necessary condition.
 So Philopoemen wore humble garments for the rest of his life, spurning any expensive adornments.